-Within this long, easily disconnected line of familiar continuity exists Vuong, and yet, he remains apart.
+Within this long, easily disconnected line of familiar continuity exists Vuong, and yet he remains apart.
 The first of his family to have a college education, the first to come of age in America, and the first who is openly gay.

 “To my Father/To My Future Son”

 Look, my eyes are not

 You move through me like rain heard

+Use it.
 Use it to prove how the stars

-The words Vuong fires demonstrate patience, education, love and through his poetry, witness.
-These are the gifts Vuong returns, to his family and to humanity at large.
+The words Vuong fires demonstrate patience, education, love, and, through his poetry, witness.
+These are the gifts Vuong returns to his family and to humanity at large.